geoyanzhan3/EnKF_tutorial/README.md

 The tutorial can be found in the Jupyter Notebook: EnKF_Zhan_Gregg.ipynb

-To preview the Jupyter Notebook online, you need to use: https://nbviewer.jupyter.org
+To preview the Jupyter Notebook online, you need to use nbviewer ([here](https://nbviewer.jupyter.org/github/geoyanzhan3/EnKF_tutorial/blob/master/ZhanGregg_EnKFTutorial_Frontiers2019.ipynb)).

 References are available in the folder: /ref